 The ideal candidate has experience working in advocacy and, ideally, in one or more international non-governmental organisations or grassroots NGOs and has experience with selection processes thereof.
 You should be able to describe the challenges and give suggestions on obtaining a position in an NGO work environment and in the sector of advocacy.
 You are also expected to provide information on career development and working conditions.

 The ideal candidate is pursuing or has earned a Ph.D. in a human rights-related area, and/or has significant research/teaching experience in universities and research institutes in the areas of human rights and democratisation.
 You should be able to describe the challenges of doing research, give advices on pursuing a Ph.D. and building a career in academia.

 The ideal candidate has gained experience working in the private sector and/or in consulting in any field related to human rights and democracy.
 You should be able to convey information on how human rights are becoming increasingly important within the private sector, as well as what it means to work in this area.
 Moreover, you should be able to provide suggestions on how to work as a consultant in human rights and related challenges.
 You do not need to be actually employed in human rights, but it is important that you describe how your background in human rights (educational and professional) has been of primary importance for the pursuit of your career.

-All facilitators may be requested to present one session twice, related to their professional experience, and be able to engage in conversations that might include more technical skills.
+All facilitators are requested to attend both days and may be requested to present one session twice related to their professional experience, and shall be able to engage in conversations that might include more technical skills.

 In addition, ahead of the event, facilitators should be available for online consultation to jointly coordinate their presentations.
 During the Career Day, facilitators should be available to consult students and participate in panel sessions, and then stay for a networking event at the end of the day.